jbatson5/SCALE-test/docs/COVLIB.rst

 LANL produced covariances in the fast range for an additional 47 actinide materials.
-The LANL actinide covariances were based on empirical estimates of nuclear reaction models.
-[9]_ Full energy range covariances were also produced by LANL for 16 light isotopes ranging from hydrogen to fluorine.
-[10]_ These included high fidelity covariances from R-matrix analyses for :sup:`1`\ H, :sup:`6`\ Li, and :sup:`10`\ B, along with lo-fi uncertainties for the other materials, based on approximations such as least-squares fitting to experimental data, statistical model calculations at higher energies, or sometimes simply best-judgment estimation.\ [3]
+The LANL actinide covariances were based on empirical estimates of nuclear reaction models :cite:`kawano_evaluation_2008`.
+Full energy range covariances were also produced by LANL for 16 light isotopes ranging from hydrogen to fluorine :cite:`hale_covariances_2008`.
+These included high fidelity covariances from R-matrix analyses for :sup:`1`\ H, :sup:`6`\ Li, and :sup:`10`\ B, along with lo-fi uncertainties for the other materials, based on approximations such as least-squares fitting to experimental data, statistical model calculations at higher energies, or sometimes simply best-judgment estimation :cite:`little_low-fidelity_2008`.

 .. _10-2-2-3: